aurora-is-near/chain-signatures-signer/README.md

 You can use these or deploy your own one.

+The ABI is inside `signer_abi.json` file.
+Just use it.
+Or extract it via Explorer.

 ## How it works?

 The contract works by using the XCC to communicate with NEAR via its subaccount.
 You can read more about it in the [XCC Docs](https://doc.aurora.dev/xcc/aurora-to-near/introduction).